Welcome to the test site for Closer Commutes.

 Thanks for joining this global movement

 Together we will increase efficiency and reduce wasted time, expenses, traffic congestion and carbon emissions.
 We are aiming to reduce overall commuting traffic in targeted metro areas by 5% to 10% within two years, at no cost and with huge benefits to commuters, employers, society & the environment.
-It's a win-win-win-win situation.The sooner everyone learns about and gets on board with the Closer Commute approach, the sooner the benefits will kick in.
+It's a win-win-win-win situation.The sooner everyone learns about and gets on board with the Closer Commutes approach, the sooner the benefits will kick in.
 Let's go!